-This is where it all began – our first branch situated within Leek United’s main Head Office.
+This is where it all began – our first branch situated within Leek United’s main Customer Service Centre.

-St Edward Street provides a traditional and supportive link to the Society’s flagship town branch in nearby Derby Street, as well as providing speedy, efficient service for members without venturing into the main shopping area.
+St. Edward Street provides a traditional and supportive link to the Society’s flagship branch in nearby Derby Street, as well as providing speedy, efficient service for members without venturing into the main shopping area.

 The branch has seen some historic changes over the years.
 In 1928, a new extension to the building was opened and let to the Commissioners of the Inland Revenue, who remained Leek United’s tenants until 1952, when the Society took over the whole premises.

-The St Edward Street branch is part of our head office building where we can help customers with all their financial needs including pensions, insurance, savings and mortgages, and the whole team are fully able to help with friendly advice about our full range of products.
+The St. Edward Street branch is part of our Customer Service Centre building where we can help customers with all their financial needs including pensions, insurance, savings and mortgages, and the whole team are fully able to help with friendly advice about our full range of products.